 Kirk shrugged and gave her a silly smile.
 "Maybe."

 She laughed.
 "I don't have feelings for him.
 Okay?"

 "Okay."
 He swung his legs around and got up.

 She followed suit.
-They snuck back into the room, which had been darkened to show some strange picture of abstract art--or maybe it was a disassembled warp core.
-The speaker sounded like he had taken training in how to drone.
+They snuck back into the room, which had been darkened to show some strange picture of abstract art—or maybe it was a disassembled warp core.
+The speaker sounded like he'd taken training in how to drone.
 And done well at the training.
 In fact, he could teach the class.

 "Once more into the breach," Kirk muttered, as he led her to their seats.

 Chapel took another sip of her drink, following Kirk and Spock into the lounge.
 Dinner had been long, and the special guest speaker had been so dull that one of the older attendees had fallen asleep in her soup and nearly drowned.
 Chapel had been worried she'd be called upon to do emergency measures.
 But another doctor had stepped in.

 The food had been awful too.
 Dry chicken filled with something...brownish-green.
 Salad that looked like it had been fresh during Cochrane's time.
 And desert that she thought was supposed to be a soft brownie—or maybe exceptionally hard chocolate pudding.

 Fortunately, the bread had been all right.
 She'd made a meal of it.
 Good thing too.
 Or the highball she was drinking would be going right to her head.